aesadin/Piglatin/README.md

 Example Input: apple
 Example Output: appleway

+* The program moves the beginning letter of a word beginning with a consonant, and adds "ay" Example Input: mouse
+Example Exput: ousemay

-* The program moves all of the first consecutive consonants of a word to the end, and add "ay" Example Input: character
+* The program moves all of the first consecutive consonants of a word to the end, and adds "ay" Example Input: character
 Example Output: aracterchay